thoughtbot/ios-on-rails/release/ios-on-rails.md

 1. The initial view will contain a large map with pins for events that are near you, events you've created, and events you are tracking.
 It will also contain a button for adding a new event.

 2. The views for creating and viewing an event will be very similar.
 The entire view will be filled with a table which has space for the address, name, and time of an event.

-	Creating and viewing will be handled by distinct view controller classes but each of these will be a subclass of an overarching event view controller class.
+The only difference is that the text fields for creating an event will be editable.

 # The Map View Controller